pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-config.hbs.md

 # tanzu insight config

-This topic tells you how to use the Tanzu Insight CLI `tanzu insight config` command to get help for the configuration commands.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight config` command to get help for the configuration commands.

 ## <a id='options'></a>Options